Danielskry/.llmignore/README.md

 # .llmignore
 A vendor-neutral ignore specification that lets developers describe exactly what Large Language Model (LLM) tooling can read or modify inside a project.
 Declare secrets, read-only paths, and safe defaults in one file so editors, agents, and automations respect the same boundaries.
+This spec builds on early .llmignore usage already appearing across tools and formalizes it into a simple, multi-level access policy.

 - **Version:** v0.1 (draft community specification)